themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 ### Setting up an account on Modulus

 The easy part!
 Well...this is actually all pretty easy (a good thing).
 Pretty much what you'd expect.
-Hop over to the Modulus site and hit their [signup page]().
+Hop over to the Modulus site and hit their [signup page](https://my.modulus.io/register).

 ![Signing up on Modulus](http://cl.ly/image/2E071E0V1I2m/Image%202015-08-11%20at%202.21.38%20PM.png)

-One of the nice things—and something that's made myself and clients very happy—is that you get a credit for signing up so your servers will run for about one month 100% free.
+One of the nice things—and something that's made myself and clients very happy—is that you get a credit for signing up with Modulus so your servers will run for about one month 100% free.
 This is really handy if you're on the fence and don't want to pay any money just yet and want to get a hands-on feel for the service.

 Once this is in place, we're going to pause on the dashboard for a bit and get the Modulus CLI installed.

 ### Installing the Modulus CLI
 The CLI—command line interface—for Modulus is really handy.
 This is what we can use to quickly and easily deploy our application to the service and perform some administrative and maintenance tasks.
-To install it, we need to make sure we have [Node.js/NPM](https://nodejs.org/) installed first.
+To install it, we need to make sure we have [Node.js/NPM](https://nodejs.org/) is installed first (they should be, but just in case you get an error).
 Once that is in place, we can hop into our terminal and get on with it:

 <p class="block-header">Terminal</p>